 Share a Story

-We have distributed Story Postcard displays and ‘post boxes’ around the county, so if you can’t get to one of our live events, you can still share your story of happiness in Buckinghamshire by filling in and ‘posting’ one of our Story Postcards.
+Over Summer 2021, we distributed Story Postcard displays and ‘post boxes’ around the county, so that people who could not get to one of our live events, could still share their story of happiness in Buckinghamshire by filling in and ‘posting’ one of our Story Postcards.

 - Amersham Museum, Amersham